hashgraph/hedera-nft-auction-demo/README.md

 ./gradlew easySetup
 ```

-*Note: the application wil need to be restarted to take the new topic into account*
+*Note: the application will need to be restarted to take the new topic into account*

 ```shell
 ./gradlew easySetup --args="--name=myToken --symbol=MTT --no-clean"